yann-yinn/adonis-starter/README.md

 Requirements:

-- ⚠️ latest release of Node.js 14, along with npm >= 6.0.0.
+- ⚠️ Latest release of Node.js 14, along with npm >= 6.0.0.
-- a Postgres database.
+- A Postgres database.
+- An STMP server to send emails (you might use, for example, Mailgun, Sparkpot, Amazon SES)

 ```sh
 # check your node version